CiscoDevNet/terraform-provider-aci/website/docs/r/global_security.html.markdown

 * `max_failed_attempts` - (Optional) Maximum continuous failed logins before blocking user.max failed login attempts before blocking user login Allowed range is 1-15 and default value is "5".
 * `max_failed_attempts_window` - (Optional) Time period for maximum continuous failed logins.times in minutes for max login failures to occur before blocking the user Allowed range is 1-720 and default value is "5".
 * `maximum_validity_period` - (Optional) Maximum Validity Period in hours.The maximum validity period for a webt oken.
 Allowed range is 4-24 and default value is "24".
 * `session_record_flags` - (Optional) Session Recording Options.Enables or disables a refresh in the session records.
-Allowed values are "login", "logout", "refresh", and default value is "7".
+Allowed values are "login", "logout", "refresh" and default value is ["login", "logout", "refresh"].
 Type: List.
 * `ui_idle_timeout_seconds` - (Optional) GUI Idle Timeout in Seconds.The maximum interval time the GUI remains idle before login needs to be refreshed.
 Allowed range is 60-65525 and default value is "1200".
 * `webtoken_timeout_seconds` - (Optional) Timeout in Seconds.The web token timeout interval.
 Allowed range is 300-9600 and default value is "600".